shadichy/grub-android-x86/README.md

 ### GRUB_ANDROID_EXCLUDE

 Specify which paths will be excluded during search
-> Note: path must start with a slash, and be separated by ',', ending slashes are not needed
+> Note: path must start with a slash, and be separated by ","  (comma) ending slashes are not needed

 ```sh
 GRUB_ANDROID_EXCLUDE="/bin,/boot/efi,/dev,/lib,/lib64,/proc,/run,/sbin,/sys,/tmp"